Jessica Miller-Merrell | , , ,| By

 Women serve as CEOs of just 17 of the Fortune 500 companies in the United States.
 PepsiCo CEO Indra Nooyi has been quoted as saying, “The glass ceiling will go away when women help other women break through that ceiling.”

-Women are just as interested in being promoted as men, and they ask for promotions at comparable rates.
+Men and women both want promotions, and both genders request them at roughly the same rates.
 In fact, senior-level women ask for promotions more often than senior-level men.
 Despite this, women are still not advancing at the same pace as men.
 And external hiring is not making up the disparity in promotion rates.

 So why does it seem like women can’t play well with other women at work?
 For one, the acts of one member of the group can be generalized to the entire group.
 If someone has had a bad male boss, he or she would never say, “Men are bad bosses.”
 But we observe a woman undermining another woman and conclude that “women do that.”
 Also, because there are few women at the upper levels of business, there is inordinate attention given to their behavior.